zlepper/itlt/Instructions.md

 1. Clone the repo
 2. Make sure you have Java 7 and that JAVA_HOME points to it.
 Uninstall newer versions of Java or the scripts will keep using them regardless of JAVA_HOME and PATH and fail as a result.
 3. Open the "Configure Java" app, go to the "Advanced" tab and enable TLSv1.1 and v1.2 under the "Advanced Security Settings" section.
-4. Extract mcp
+4. Extract mcp, copy over mcp.cfg from this repo to the conf folder, overwriting the existing one
-5. Get a copy of the Forge 1.3.2 source zip from https://files.minecraftforge.net
+5. Get a copy of the Forge 1.2.5 source zip from https://files.minecraftforge.net
 6. Extract it to the root of where you extracted mcp.
 Once extracted there should be a folder called "forge" alongside the other mcp folders
 7. Run install.cmd or install.sh in the Forge folder
 8. Move the contents of the modsrc folder to the src folder